NicoleKoran/NicolesPetAdoption.github.io/ReadMe.txt

-Put in the browser: NicolesPetAdoptionWebsite.git
+Put in the browser: NicolesPetAdoptionWebsite.github.io